goldyb320/NFLGamePrecitor/README.md

 ### Extending the model
 - Replace net-rating with Elo or incorporate priors from previous seasons.
+- Add more features to the ML model (strength of schedule, recent form, injuries) and/or regularize.
-- Blend in injury reports, QB changes, or market odds.
+- Blend in injury reports, QB changes, or richer odds history.
 - Add strength-of-schedule adjustments to stabilize early-season ratings.

 ### Notes